 Whether or not a contract requires formalities such as writing for variation, parties will be well advised to ensure that any variations are properly documented in order to minimise the risk of disputes.
 Otherwise they are at risk of leaving the relatively firm legal ground of a variation of contract for the murky waters of forbearance, waiver by estoppel and promissory estoppel.
-These doctrines have differing historical origins but for modern practical purposes they all mean that if the parties consensually depart from the terms of the contract it becomes difficult for one of the parties subsequently to perform a volte-face and insist that the original terms of the original contract (without meeting the formal requirements for variation) will only have the effect of temporarily suspending the contractual rights and obligations but reasonable notice will be required if a party subsequently wishes to revert the terms of the original contract may be lost forever if the circumstances have changed in the interim - for example, if in the interim it has become impossible or burdensome to perform the original contract.
+These doctrines have differing historical origins but for modern practical purposes they all mean that if the parties consensually depart from the terms of the contract it becomes difficult for one of the parties subsequently to perform a volte-face and insist that the original terms of the contract are performed.
+Generally, the parties' agreement to depart from the terms of the original contract (without meeting the formal requirements for variation) will only have the effect of temporarily suspending the contractual rights and obligations but reasonable notice will be required if a party subsequently wishes to revert the terms of the contract.
+But the ability of a party to insist that its counterparty should revert to the terms of the original contract may be lost forever if the circumstances have changed in the interim - for example, if in the interim it has become impossible or burdensome to perform the original contract.